Wall Street bank CEOs face fee criticism in second round with Congress

-Testifying before Congress for the second time this week, the CEOs of JPMorgan Chase, Bank of America, Citigroup Inc and Wells Fargo & Co highlighted their banks’ efforts to waive fees and offer more affordable accounts after Senator Elizabeth Warren attacked them over the costs.
+Testifying before Congress for the second time this week, the CEOs of JPMorgan Chase (JPM.N), Bank of America (BAC.N), Citigroup Inc (C.N) and Wells Fargo (WFC.N) highlighted their banks' efforts to waive fees and offer more affordable accounts after Senator Elizabeth Warren attacked them over the costs.

-Warren responded to the bank Thursday, tweeting, “Only @jpmorgan would brag that they only charged about $1.5 billion in overdraft fees during a global pandemic and economic crisis.”
+She responded on Thursday, tweeting, "Only @jpmorgan would brag that they only charged about $1.5 billion in overdraft fees during a global pandemic and economic crisis, instead of the roughly $2 billion they usually take."

+In a statement, the Consumer Bankers Association said customers have to opt in for overdrafts and many do so because they "view it as a valuable service."

 On Thursday, House Financial Services Committee Chairwoman Maxine Waters, another Democratic critic of Wall Street, also raised concerns that banks had "raked in" fees "at a time when individuals and families across the country are struggling."